How to Drive Traffic to Your Blog (EXPLODE your Shares on Social Media)

 For starters, you can read this post that I wrote in which I compiled the best places where you can submit your posts to online groups and communities.
 By submitting your blog posts to the featured site, you also get in touch with like-minded people in your field.
 Take this opportunity to network with them as well in the hopes of turning them into avid readers of your blog.

-Once you have manually submitted your blog post to groups and communities, you can move up to automating your social sharing process.
+Once you have manually submitted your blog post to groups and and reached out to influencers, you can move up to automating your social sharing process.

 If you have accounts on Facebook, Twitter, and others, then you should be promoting your content on those sites.
 While it's possible to share your posts on social media multiple times, manually sharing them is a painstakingly repetitive task.